IQ01660/AntibioticsAdaptation/README.md

+# AntibioticsAdaptation
+This program uses a genetic algorithm to show how bacteria adapt to antibiotics over time

+## Simulation Rules
 This is a game of 3 biological elements: antibiotics, bacteria, and a virus

 Antibiotics can eat bacteria and the virus while the virus can eat bacteria.